Russia threatens tough response if U.S. backs rights bill

 Russian officials have indicated Moscow might respond in kind by barring entry to Americans deemed to have violated human rights.
 Other moves cannot be ruled out.

+Magnitsky was jailed in 2008 on suspicion of tax evasion and fraud, charges colleagues say were fabricated by police investigators he had accused of stealing $230 million from the state through fraudulent tax refunds.
+The Kremlin's own human rights council has said he was probably beaten to death.

-(Additional reporting by Nastassia Astrasheuskaya in Moscow; Editing by Timothy Heritage, Keiron Henderson and Paul Simao)
+(Additional reporting by Nastassia Astrasheuskaya in Moscow and Doug Palmer in Washington; Editing by Timothy Heritage, Keiron Henderson and Paul Simao)